 - For many of us, the impossibilities of having normal lives started with prenatal epigenetic changes.

 - Our experiences of our postnatal environment prompted us into adapting to its people, places, and contents.
 These neurological, biological, and behavioral adaptations were sometimes long-lasting deviations from developmental norms.

 - Other genetic factors combined with the above to largely make us who we were and are.

-Our longing for an impossible-to-reconstruct life doesn’t go away.
+And our longing for an impossible-to-reconstruct life doesn’t go away.

 We often may not be aware of our longing for what “could not be” and of its extensive impacts.
-More often, such feelings impel us into so many thousands of ideas, beliefs, and behaviors, a sample of which were referred to above:
+More often, such feelings impel us into so many hundreds of ideas, beliefs, and behaviors, a sample of which were referred to above:

 - Behaviors to “do something that might help prevent someone else becoming like you”

 - Beliefs that manifest the “wish to live your life over again.”

 The problem is that spending our time and efforts on these ideas, beliefs, and behaviors won’t ameliorate their motivating causes.
 Our efforts only push us further away from our truths, with real consequences: a wasted life.